 Assessment of sustainability risk requires subjective judgements, which may include consideration of third party data that is incomplete or inaccurate.
-There can be no guarantee that the Investment Manager will correctly assess the impact of sustainability risk on the Fund's investments.
+There can be no guarantee that the Investment Manager will correctly assess the impact of sustainability risk on the Sub-Fund's investments.

-The ACD has adopted a policy in respect of the integration of sustainability risks in the investment decision-making process for all actively managed strategies, including all Funds, with the purpose (at a minimum and where reasonably possible / practicable) of identifying and acting to manage and mitigate these risks.
+The Management Company has adopted a policy in respect of the integration of sustainability risks in the investment decision-making process for all actively managed strategies, including all Sub-Funds, with the purpose (at a minimum and where reasonably possible / practicable) of identifying and acting to manage and mitigate these risks.
+Further information on this policy is available on the website (www.jpmorganassetmanagement.lu).

-All Funds are exposed to sustainability risks to a varying degree.
-The likely impacts of sustainability risks on the returns of a Fund are assessed in reference to the Investment Manager's approach to sustainability risk management in the Fund's investment process.
+All Sub-Funds are exposed to sustainability risks to a varying degree.
+The likely impacts of sustainability risks on the returns of a Sub-Fund are assessed in reference to the Investment Manager's approach to sustainability risk management in the Sub-Fund's investment process.
 The results of this assessment are set out below.